35 Interesting Facts About China

 Chinese New Year decorations (Shutterstock)

 16. In China, every year is represented by one of 12 animals: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.
 According to the calendar, the year you were born could determine your personality.
-The year 2023 is the Year of the Rabbit.
+The year 2024 is the Year of the Dragon.

 17. Gunpowder was invented in China as early as 850 AD when alchemists stumbled upon the explosive properties of a combination of potassium nitrate, sulfur and charcoal while seeking an elixir of life.